mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 ## 🚧 Other authentication Flows

-The `SignInPage` will be accompanied by other components to allow users to sign up, verify emails and reset passwords.
+The `SignInPage` will be accompanied by other components to allow users to sign up, and reset passwords.
 This is in progress.